 - 4.1.1 All teams will have up to 20 minutes of technical interview judging during the competition.
-Which will take place as an in-person meeting with the judges in a separate room at the venue. - 4.1.2 Interviews will be judged by at least two RoboCupJunior officials. - 4.1.3 The Interview Score Sheet is used in the interview judging.
+Which will take place as an in-person meeting with the judges in a separate room at the venue. - 4.1.2 Interviews will be judged by at least two RoboCupJunior officials who have also scored the teams poster beforehand . - 4.1.3 The Interview Score Sheet is used in the interview judging.
 It is strongly suggested for teams to read the Technical Interview Score Sheet before the interview to make effective use of the interview. - Teams should have all physical robotic systems present at the interview with copies of all their work in a format that can be easily viewed.
 This includes any programs, CAD/CAM designs, PCB designs, or wiring diagrams.
-15 - 4.1.5 Each team member must be prepared to answer questions about the technical aspects of their involvement in the robot design, construction, and programming.
+Each team member must be prepared to answer questions about the technical aspects of their involvement in the robot design, construction, and programming.